flexa-script/flexa-script.github.io/README.md

-# CP Language
+# Flexa Script Language
-CP is a toy programming language developed for fun.
+Flexa is a toy programming language developed for fun.

 ## Features
 - Easy Syntax